 Medication can be useful, but sleeping pills should be avoided.
 They may actually increase the likelihood of night eating episodes, and also increase the amount of confusion and clumsiness during episodes, making injury more likely.
 Instead, it has been found that selective serotonin reuptake inhibitors (a type of antidepressant medication) have been useful in treating nocturnal sleep-related eating disorder.
 Since stress, anxiety, and depression may contribute to the cause of the disorder, treating these with medication may also help control the night eating episodes.

 Anything that reduces stress and anxiety is also useful.
 This includes counseling, stress management classes, learning and practicing relaxation techniques, meditation, yoga, and so on.
 Regular exercise may also help.
-Reducing consumption of alcohol and caffeine is also recommended.
+Reducing the consumption of alcohol and caffeine is also recommended.

 There are also some “self-help” techniques people use.
 These can be used in conjunction with medical treatment but are not meant to be a substitute for medical care.